Check if you're entitled to sick pay

 - are not in one of the ineligible categories

 - follow your employer’s rules for getting sick pay

-You’re still entitled if you’re an agency or casual worker, if you work part-time or on a fixed-term contract.
+You’re still entitled to SSP if you work part-time or on a fixed-term contract.

 If you’re on a zero hours contract, you can still get sick pay - you should ask your employer for it.
 If they say no, ask them to explain why.
 You can contact your nearest Citizens Advice if you’re not happy with their explanation.

 You shouldn’t be made to feel bad about asking for sick pay you’re entitled to.
 If you think you’ve been treated unfairly, disciplined or dismissed because you asked for sick pay, you might be able to take action.

 Contact your nearest Citizens Advice if you want to discuss your options.